 But, in 2020 the best way to make an informed choice (with also minimal cost and travel time) is a quick google search.
 You’ll find a plethora of teeth straightening options online – all with their own price ranges, durations and pros and cons – but how do you know which one is right for you?

-A guide like this one can help narrow down your search.
-But in case you don’t have the time, here’s a quick summary of what you need to know.
+Searching for the right option can be time-consuming.
+In case you don’t have the time, here’s a quick summary of what you need to know.
 Know your options:

 There are three main options you have when it comes to teeth straightening – Invisible Braces, metal braces and DIY solutions.